Are Revocable Trust Assets Included in Estate Tax Returns?

-Unlike irrevocable trusts, revocable trusts ordinarily offer no relief from estate taxation because the grantor maintains control over the assets he places into it.
-Whether you're acting as trustee for someone else's trust, or if you're doing your own estate planning, the value of the estate comes down to the worth of its assets less certain allowable deductions, and the assets must be included when you complete Form 706 – the Federal Estate Tax Return – for the Internal Revenue Service.
+Unlike irrevocable trusts, revocable trusts ordinarily offer no relief from family trust estate tax, because the grantor maintains control over the assets he places into it.
+As long as an estate's assets remain in control of a revocable trust, the estate taxes are included on Form 706 (Federal Estate Tax Return).
+Whether you're acting as trustee for someone else's trust or doing your own estate tax planning, the value of the estate comes down to the worth of its assets less certain allowable deductions, and these assets must be included when you complete Form 706.

 If your beneficiaries decide to sell the assets you've bequeathed to them, any profit they realize is subject to capital gains tax.
 The cost basis is the value of the property at the time of your death, however, not when you originally acquired it.
 For example, you may have purchased your home for $150,000 but it's worth $500,000 at the time of your death.
 If your trust distributes this asset to your daughter and she sells the property for $500,000, she owes no capital gains tax.
 She does not have to pay tax on the difference between $150,000 and its current value.
 If your trustee files Form 706, it establishes the cost basis for your daughter so she doesn't have to claim capital gains.

 For the 2019 tax year, for a single filer, the short term capital gains rates (for assets held less than one year) have been changed to reflect the new tax brackets, as they are taxed as ordinary income: